Meskwaki: History

 Meskwaki are of Algonquian origin from the prehistoric Woodland period culture area.
-The Meskwaki language is a dialect of the Sauk-Fox-Kickapoo language spoken by the Sauk, Meskwaki, and Kickapoo, within the Algonquian languages family.
-Algonquians are a broad group which includes many tribes on the Atlantic Coast and around the Great Lakes.
+The Meskwaki language is a dialect of the Sauk-Fox-Kickapoo language spoken by the Sauk, Meskwaki, and Kickapoo.
+It belongs to the Algic language family, and thus descended from Proto-Algic.

 The Meskwaki and Sauk peoples are two distinct tribal groups.
 Linguistic and cultural connections between the two tribes have made them often associated in history.
 Under US government recognition treaties, officials treat the Sac (anglicized Sauk term) and Meskwaki as a single political unit, despite their distinct identities.

 Great Lakes region

-Historically the Meskwaki lived along the Saint Lawrence River in present-day Ontario, northeast of Lake Ontario.
-The tribe may have numbered as many as 10,000, but years of war with the Huron, whom French colonial agents supplied with arms, and exposure to new European infectious diseases reduced their numbers.
-In response to these pressures, the Meskwaki migrated west, first to present-day eastern Michigan in the area between Saginaw Bay and Detroit west of Lake Huron.
-Later they moved further west into what is now Wisconsin.

 The Meskwaki gained control of the Fox River system in eastern and central Wisconsin.
 This river became vital for the colonial New France fur trade through the interior of North America between northern French Canada, via the Mississippi River, and the French ports on the Gulf of Mexico.
 As part of the Fox–Wisconsin Waterway, the Fox River allowed travel from Lake Michigan and the other Great Lakes via Green Bay to the Mississippi River system.

 At first European contact in 1698, the French estimated the number of Meskwaki as about 6,500.
 By 1712, the number of Meskwaki had declined to 3,500.